dsdanielpark/Gemini-API/README.md

 1. Go to https://gemini.google.com/ and wait for it to load.
 2. *(Recommended)* Use a Chrome Extension to export cookies.
 While on the gemini website, export cookies using a Chrome extension.
 If using [ExportThisCookies](https://chromewebstore.google.com/detail/exportthiscookie/dannllckdimllhkiplchkcaoheibealk) extension, open the downloaded txt file and copy its contents exactly as they are.
 It already be in dictionary formated cookies.
 3. Or, press F12 → Network → Send prompt to webui gemini → Click post address starting with "https://gemini.google.com/_/BardChatUi/data/assistant.lamda.BardFrontendService/StreamGenerate" → Copy cookies → Format as a dictionary manually.
+Refer to this [pdf file](assets/netrwork.pdf).
 <br>

 ## Usage